craftybones/ttt-template/README.md

 # Tic Tac Toe

 Ensure that your main class is `com.tw.step8.ttt.Main`.
 Tests are expected to be written.
-The folder structure should be standard with src in `src` and tests in `test`
+The folder structure should be standard with src in `src` and tests in `test`.
+Do not use any libraries other than JUnit.

 ```
 Implement the tic tac toe game.